ibm-cloud-docs/cloud-databases/hosting-models.md

 To allow for reliable resource allocation, {{site.data.keyword.databases-for}} offers two hosting models: Shared Compute and Isolated Compute. {{site.data.keyword.databases-for}} Shared Compute is a cost-effective, flexible option for your database deployment. {{site.data.keyword.databases-for}} Isolated Compute is an appealing option for applications that require more precise control, security, or performance.
 {: shortdesc}

+## {{site.data.keyword.databases-for}} Shared Compute
+{: #hosting-models-shared-compute}

+Shared compute uses shared host machines and {{site.data.keyword.databases-for}} ensures that each separate customer instance is logically separated for data isolation and security.

+Each database instance receives a deterministic CPU allocation.
+If an instance is provisioned without selecting a CPU amount, Shared Compute automatically allocates a small amount of CPU to your database up to a 2 core max.
+Automatic CPU is provided at a 1:8 ratio of CPU:RAM; therefore, a user with 1 GB RAM receives 1/8th of a CPU; an user with 8 GB RAM receives 1 CPU; and an user with 20 GB RAM receives 2 CPU due to the 2 CPU limit.

+If you have higher performance requirements than 2 CPU, you can easily leverage the flexibility of the Shared model.
+With the ability to select the amount of CPU and RAM resources you receive, scale performance to fit your workload.
+Additionally, if you know that your instance will experience variable demand, use autoscaling to set not only the expected load and duration that would initiate resource scaling, but also the resource and cost limit your database will scale to.

+Due to each service's individual requirements, {{site.data.keyword.databases-for}} has minimums in place for all Shared Compute instances.
+When all instances are transitioned to Shared Compute, we will apply the same minimums to Shared Compute and Dedicated Core instances.
+Current users of multi-tenant will be grandfathered.
+{: note}

 ## {{site.data.keyword.databases-for}} Isolated Compute
 {: #hosting-models-iso-compute}